Sequentially Doubly Robust Estimation of Conditional Survival Probability with Time-Varying Covariates: Acknowledgement

 \section{Acknowledgement}

 This project has been funded in whole or in part with federal funds from the National Institutes of Health under award numbers DP2-LM013340 and UM1AI068635 from the National Institute of Allergies and Infectious Diseases, National Institutes of Health.
 The VAT00008 data were generated from federal funds from the Department of Health and Human Services and from Sanofi.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.
+We thank Larry Han and Yuyao Wang for providing helpful feedback on an earlier version of this manuscript.